Frequently Asked Questions

 How do I apply and what must I submit?
 What is the deadline?

 The application must be made to the Graduate School of Arts and Sciences, and it must be done on-line.
 The "Fact Sheet" on the school's website (Graduate School of Arts and Sciences) specifies the items to be submitted.
-The deadline to apply for admission with scholarship and stipend is January 8, 2007, and January 16, 2007, is the final deadline (no scholarship consideration).
+The deadline to apply for admission with scholarship and stipend is December 15.
 Applicants are strongly urged to visit the Graduate School website for information on other matters, especially the Frequently Asked Questions section.

 What will happen to my application after it is received?